Written by Mr. Crumbs

 Plus it makes your pizza and bread taste pro-artisan (a.k.a. makes you look like you know what you’re doing).

 Note from Tiff: If you don’t have a pizza stone and don’t want a boule shape, we’re pretty sure you can shape this and use a traditional bread loaf pan.
-We haven’t tested it though, so beware of the super-large sized loaf above.
+However, we haven’t tested it, so beware of the super-large sized loaf above.
 You might want to split this recipe into two loaves if you go the loaf pan route.

 Now you have Man Bread.
 Enjoy!